Lavender Hill, Wandsworth

-Also the work of EW Mountford, Battersea town hall opened on Lavender Hill in 1893 and just under a century later the building became Battersea Arts Centre.
+Also the work of EW Mountford, Battersea town hall opened on Lavender Hill in 1893 and just under a century later the building became Battersea arts centre.
 BAC, as it nowadays likes to call itself, is highly regarded for its fringe theatre productions.
 The map below is centred on the arts centre.

 The last noteworthy addition to the street’s architecture came in 1924 with the opening of Battersea reference library, built to the rear of the main library by TWA Hayward in an Arts and Craft style.
 Since then there has been little renewal of the built environment, except for the intrusion of a few compact blocks of flats, an ugly post office and a somewhat brutal police station.
 The street’s shops, services and eateries reflect the mixed character of the neighbourhood: part gentrified but mainly working-class.

 The Lavender Hill Mob is a 1951 Ealing comedy about a mild-mannered civil servant who decides to use his inside knowledge of bullion transport to steal a million pounds’ worth of gold and then spirit it out of the country.
 The notion that a retiring, dull individual could pull off this crime is underscored by the film’s title, which conveys the unlikelihood of hardened criminals hailing from a respectable part of London like Lavender Hill.